Sunday, December 22, 2024

 First line: The unicorn lived in a lilac wood, and she lived all alone.

-Why you shouldn't read this book: If you have read The Last Unicorn you'll like have no idea what's special about this one.
+Why you shouldn't read this book: If you haven't read The Last Unicorn you'll likely have no idea what's special about this one.

 Saturday, June 15, 2024